cyberpunk2073/vam-backstage/docs/Implementation.md

 7. Compute orphan sets
 8. Aggregate `stats`, `tagCounts`, `authorCounts`

-`refreshPackage(filename)` and `refreshAll()` are thin wrappers around `buildFromDb()` — they exist as named call sites for incremental changes (FS watcher events, post-download), but today they always trigger a full rebuild.
 The `skipGraph` fast path is used directly by callers that know the graph is unchanged (e.g. enable/disable toggles, type overrides).

 ---